RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 In my case, the programming was correct, but I [dropped the ball on calibration](/blog/2014/08/19/openrov-assembly-challenges/).
 And when the motors responded out-of-sync with the switches, I thought I had soldered some connections incorrectly.
 De-soldering and re-soldering connections would have been a ton of extra work!
 Fortunately, I reached out to the OpenROV forum where OpenROV engineer Brian Adams pointed me in the right direction.
 Brian's diplomatic response to my query was RTFM :-)

 The bottom line: Do the ESC programming and calibration first.
-If it doesn't work, re-check everything before considering other solutions.
+If the OpenROV misbehaves, re-check programming and calibration before considering other solutions.

 _Photo acknowledgement: ESC photos that appear in this article were created by OpenROV and made available at http://openrov.com.
 Thank you OpenROV team!_